mbeutel/intervals/README.md

 states that *𝐹 is an interval extension of 𝑓*.

 Observing that the interval-valued function 𝐹 is syntactically identical to the real-valued function 𝑓, we assume that it may be possible to repurpose numerical code for interval arithmetic.
-Thus, this theorem forms the basis of *interval-aware programming*.
+This theorem forms the basis of *interval-aware programming*.

 ### Dependency problem